-9.0 Culvert Installation or Repair
+8.0 Culvert Installation or Repair

-Any culvert installation or repair will need prior assessment by the Environmental Team as a WFD assessment may be required depending on the location and the length of the culvert to be installed.
-The IDB Water Vole Class Licence may apply.
+Any culvert installation or repair will need prior assessment by the Environmental Team and a WFD assessment may be required, depending on the location and the length of the culvert to be installed or whether the culvert is to be replaced, like-for-like.
+The IDB Water Vole Class Licence may apply and mitigation windows should be considered.
+In general culverting should be avoided and other alternative measures considered.